top of page

 Cheeky.
 So cheeky it frequently had me giggling aloud during copy reviews, especially when I’d get Emma to read her work aloud in her serious, unaffected voice.
 There are many many things that impress me about Emma, but the biggest one is how I saw her tap into an entirely new personality for BRINEE.
 Watching her access this fresh, unexpected voice was one of the most impressive and crucial moments of the project.
 It became a defining point for BRINEE—setting the tone for everything that followed.

 At the very beginning, I had one non-negotiable request: I wanted a character—a cartoon onion.
-Looking back, it seems like a strange hill to die on, but my gut told me it was the fastest way to give both the team and our future customers an emotional connection to the brand.
+Looking back, it seems like a "strange hill," but my gut told me it was the fastest way to give both the team and our future customers an emotional connection to the brand.

-I think this was the turning point for Chen.
-He’s reserved—an incredibly dedicated worker who doesn’t take risks unless he knows it’s safe to do so.
+It was a strategic decision to create a distinct brand asset, and it became the turning point for Chen, our art director.
 It became my top priority to create that safe space for him.
 And when we started brainstorming our flavor characters—each bursting with personality—it felt like Chen was all in.
-From there, we moved seamlessly to flavor descriptors, label designs, and finally, the wondrous world of BRINEE was born.

 BRINEE R&D-86.jpg